playframework/play-meta/releasing/play.md

 ## Before you release Play

-Check when was the last time scala-steward run on the repository and consider running it manually (it only runs mothly otherwise).
+Check when was the last time scala-steward run on the repository and consider running it manually (it only runs monthly otherwise).

 ## Releasing Play